vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 [Skip landing page](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#skip-landing-page)
 for details.

-# eCom: Cancel before reservation
+# eCom: Cancel pending payments

 The `/cancel` endpoint may now be called _before_ the payment has been reserved, meaning before the user has accepted/rejected in Vipps.